Please use the index links below to jump further down this page:

 What is an ESO?

-An ESO is a court order that formalises the plan drawn up by education welfare in partnership with the child, parents and school as well as other agencies if appropriate, to bring about a return to regular school attendance.
+An ESO is a court order that formalises the plan drawn up by the inclusion service in partnership with the child, parents and school as well as other agencies if appropriate, to bring about a return to regular school attendance.

-The application is heard in the family proceedings court where magistrates have the power to grant the order.
+The application is heard in the Family Law Court where Magistrates have the power to grant the order.

 An ESO is granted for twelve months initially but extensions can be applied for annually for up to a period of three years until the end of compulsory education.